-What do I need to do when withdrawing my high school student from public school?
+withdrawal: How do I withdraw my student from public school?

-Even though not required by Oklahoma law, we suggest you submit a letter of withdrawal to the principal of your school.
-In addition, ask for a copy of the course descriptions for the courses your child has taken during the period they attended the public school.
-This will be helpful when preparing your student’s high school transcript.
+Notification of withdrawal is not required by Oklahoma law, however we suggest you submit a letter of withdrawal to the principal of your school so they are aware you are leaving.
+Ask for a copy of your student’s transcript.

-Don’t be overly concerned about a possible inability to teach high school-level courses that your student might need.
-If your student is an independent learner and self-motivated, they may be able to teach themselves what is necessary to know as long as you secure the necessary materials.
-However, if you find that additional help is needed for these difficult subjects, check out other resources such as homeschool co-ops, paid tutors, or video or correspondence courses.
+You can homeschool high school whether you feel confident or not.
+If your student is an independent learner and self-motivated, they may be able to teach themselves with the right materials.
+However, if you find that additional help is needed for difficult subjects, check out other resources such as homeschool co-ops, paid tutors, or video or correspondence courses.
 Other options may include internet courses, community college courses, or bartering with another parent to share teaching responsibilities.

 What is a high school credit/unit?